sbkoth/sbkoth-intro-page/content/services/kafka-platforms.md

 - Topic naming conventions and governance establishment
 - Kafka client application debugging and optimization
 - Monitoring implementation with JMX metrics and Prometheus
-- Stream processing with exactly-once semantics
-- Data pipeline design for Oracle, Teradata, and cloud databases
+- Infrastructure automation using Terraform, Ansible, and Kubernetes
 - Zero-downtime platform upgrades and maintenance
-- Cloud-native Kafka deployment on AWS and GCP
+- Cloud-native Kafka deployment across AWS, Google Cloud, and Azure